Leukemia

 - Hairy cell leukemia (HCL) is caused by the abnormal growth of B cells.
 The cells look hairy under the microscope because they have fine projections coming from their surface.
 HCL usually leads to low numbers of normal blood cells.

-Diagnosis & treatment
+Leukemia diagnosis & treatment

 Physicians at Advocate Health Care use a number of tests to screen children and young adults at high risk or those showing leukemia symptoms or suspected of having leukemia.
 Learn more about leukemia diagnosis.